The ADFS sign-in page shows "An error occurred" rather than a sign-in prompt

 - Open ADFS Management console.

-By default, on a new ADFS installation, Windows Authentication is the only method enabled on the local intranet.
-Therefore, this errors occurs if Windows authentication fails for the current user (e.g., when using Firefox, which does not support Windows authentication without additional configuration).
+On a new ADFS installation, Windows Authentication is the only method enabled on the local intranet, be default.
+Therefore, this error occurs if Windows authentication fails for the current user (for example, when using Firefox, which does not support Windows authentication without additional configuration).

 User cannot be logged in (Internal error in authentication provider), but SAML response contains no error

 This can happen if the user doesn't have one of the following attributes: